Getting your personal finance (money) in order

 Begin with understanding your financial behaviour

-In the process of going debt free you would have learned to give up on some of the unnecessary spending that you would otherwise be accustomed to.
-The longer you spend on going debt free the more disciplined you become.
+Discipline is the foundation of personal finance management, or money management.
+In the process of going debt free you will learn to give up on some of the unnecessary spending that you would otherwise be accustomed to.
+The longer the time you spend on going debt free the more disciplined you become.
 Going debt free is like going from obese to being physically fit.
 Those who have once gone through the transformation hardly goes back to where they were.

 Now it’s time to bring in the subject of savings

 So let’s look forward and say you reached the point where you have become debt free.
 In the process you have picked up the discipline of managing your spending, now it’s time to start budgeting your expenditure to get some savings out of your income.
 It doesn’t need to be big, it can be any amount, there is no pressure to attach an uneasy % to your income and then go on a deprivation, start small and start building the habit, once you have built the habit start increasing your savings and you won’t feel the pain.